HongyiLuo/hongyiluo.github.io/_pages/about.md

   - /about.html
 ---

-Hongyi Luo is working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of [Dr. Guyue Li](https://cyber.seu.edu.cn/_s303/lgy1/list.psp).
+Hongyi Luo is working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of [Dr. Guyue Li](https://guyuelee.github.io/blog.github.io/).
 His current research interests include physical layer security, radio frequency fingerprint identification, secret key generation, and reconfigurable intelligent surface.

 News
 ======
+- *Feb.
+2024*: Our paper, “The Self-Detection Method of the Puppet Attack in Biometric Fingerprinting” has been accepted by IEEE Internet of Things Journal.
 - *Oct.
-2023*: Our paper, “Forced Biometric Fingerprint Pressing Attack and Detection” has been submitted to IEEE IEEE Transactions on Information Forensics and Security.
+2023*: Our paper, “Forced Biometric Fingerprint Pressing Attack and Detection” has been submitted to IEEE Transactions on Information Forensics and Security.
 - *June 2023*: Our paper, “Location-Invariant Radio Frequency Fingerprint for Base Station Recognition” has been accepted by IEEE Wireless Communications Letters.
 - *Mar.
 2023*: Our paper, “Information-Theoretic Secure Key Sharing for Wide-Area Mobile Applications” has been accepted by IEEE Wireless Communications Magazine.
 - *Jan.
 2023*: Our paper, “RelativeRFF: Multi-Antenna Device Identification in Multipath Propagation Scenarios” has been accepted by IEEE ICC’23.